 According to Mr. John Campbell, Deputy Director of the Industrial Services Department at Savills Vietnam, the key economic region in Northern Vietnam is attracting Chinese businesses, especially those in the solar energy manufacturing sector.
 Vietnam’s proximity to China creates favorable conditions for the transportation of goods, raw materials, and production lines.

 The key economic regions in Northern Vietnam are strategically located near China, with industrial zones and clusters strategically placed for convenient transportation via road, waterway, and railway, facilitating connectivity with Hanoi, Hai Phong port, Northwestern provinces, and Yunnan province in China.
 Coupled with the competitive pricing of industrial land in the North compared to the Southern region, this creates a unique appeal for Chinese investors in the region.
+This post is sponsored by our partners.

 In recent years, leading Chinese solar energy companies have expanded their production in Vietnam, aiming not only to penetrate the Southeast Asian market but also using it as a stepping stone for easier entry into the European and American markets.